don’t feel like reading all this? here are my top recommendations

 - SansBug Pop-Up Freestanding Mosquito Net: Perfect if you don’t want to spend a single second setting it up (but you will have to spend a bit of time folding it away).

-A mosquito net is possibly the single most important way to stay healthy when you travel in the tropics (not to mention you’ll sleep more soundly and won’t spend the night swatting the wildlife).
+A travel mosquito net is possibly the single most important way to stay healthy when traveling in the tropics – Not to mention you’ll sleep far more soundly and won’t need to spend the night swatting the buzzing wildlife

-Remember, over half a million people are infected by malaria mosquitoes (not to mention the threat of Zika in some places).
-And I don’t want to scare you but there are many more diseases you can catch from insects:
+Remember, 350-500 million people worldwide are infected by female Anopheles mosquitoes (the malaria-carrying mosquito) each year.
+Not to mention the threat of Zika in some places) too.
+Now, I don’t want to scare you, but there are many more diseases you can catch from insects:

 - Lyme disease or typhus from ticks and lice